rust-lang/this-week-in-rust/content/2017-11-28-this-week-in-rust.md

 * [Contribute to Rust's 2017 impl period](https://www.rustaceans.org/findwork/impl).
 * [tera: Allow other type of quotes for strings in the parser](https://github.com/Keats/tera/issues/236).
 Tera is a template engine for Rust based on Jinja2/Django.
 * [tera: Sort filter (and possibly some others)](https://github.com/Keats/tera/issues/233).
 * [smallvec: Dedup functionality](https://github.com/servo/rust-smallvec/issues/2).
-"Small vector" optimization for Rust: Smallvec let's you store up to a small number of items on the stack.
+"Small vector" optimization for Rust: Smallvec lets you store up to a small number of items on the stack.

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines].